 sponsorship and committee information courtesy of the Legislative Information

 State Rep. Edward "Eddie" Acevedo is committed to continually working to improve our neighborhoods and develop opportunities for local residents.
 Acevedo sponsored the Illinois Dream Act to increase scholarship funding for children of immigrants and has helped make college more affordable for all by granting in-state tuition for non-resident students from other countries who currently live in Illinois.

 Acevedo is a second-generation Mexican-American, born and raised in the district he represents and where he has raised his five sons.
-He earned his Associates Degree in General Studies from City Wide College and is a police officer for the Chicago Police Department.
+He earned his Associate's Degree in General Studies from City Wide College and is a police officer for the Chicago Police Department.
 He is currently the longest serving Latino member of the General Assembly.

-The 2nd District includes portions of the Chicago neighborhoods of Armour Square, Bridgeport, Brighton Park, Chinatown, Lower West Side, McKinley Park, Near South Side, and New City.
+The 2nd District includes portions of the Chicago neighborhoods of Armour Square, Bridgeport, Brighton Park, Chinatown, Lower West Side, McKinley Park, Near South Side, Pilsen, and New City.